Advertiser Learning in Direct Advertising Markets: Simulation Procedure

 \section{Simulation Procedure}

-All counterfactual scenarios share a common simulation procedure based on 100 draws from the posterior distribution of the model parameters, $\theta$.
+All counterfactual scenarios share a common simulation procedure based on 500 draws from the posterior distribution of the model parameters, $\theta$.
 For each draw of $\theta$, $\epsilon$ is sampled from the posterior predictive distribution of $\epsilon|\theta$, and the same $\epsilon$ vector is used for each baseline/counterfactual pair (each counterfactual is paired with a unique baseline simulation).
-If a simulated choice has a corresponding observed choice, then $\epsilon_{asw}$ is truncated by the upper and lower bounds defined in Equations (\ref{eq:lb}) and (\ref{eq:ub}), conditional on $\theta$.
-We average over draws of $\theta$ to obtain posterior predictive means for the outcomes of interest.
+Most simulated choices by advertiser $a$ at site $s$ in week $w$ have a corresponding observed choice; for these simulated choices, $\epsilon_{asw}$ is sampled from a distribution truncated by the upper and lower bounds defined in Equations (\ref{eq:lb}) and (\ref{eq:ub}), conditional on $\theta$.
+If there is not a corresponding choice in the data (e.g., a subscription lasting $x>7$ days starting in week $w$ at site $s$ prevents a choice at site $s$ in week $w+1$)---then $\epsilon_{asw}$ is sampled from an unrestricted distribution.
+We average simulated choices over draws of $\theta$ to obtain posterior predictive means for the outcomes of interest.

-Using the set of available ad durations, $x$, and prices, $p$, from the estimation sample, purchases for advertiser $a$ are simulated starting with week $w=1$ (or the earliest week the advertiser was observed in the network if the advertiser joined during the estimation period).
+Using the set of available ad durations, $x$, and prices, $p$, from the estimation sample, purchases for advertiser $a$ are simulated starting with week $w=1$ (or the first week the advertiser was observed in the network, if the advertiser joined during the estimation period).
 For each site $s$, advertiser $a$ chooses an optimal number of days of advertising, $x$.
 If $x=0$, advertiser $a$ does not place an ad at site $s$ in week $w$.
-Otherwise, $x>0$ and we assume $n^{I}=x\cdot t_{s}$ impressions are delivered, yielding $n^{C}\big|n^{I},c_{as}\,\sim\mathrm{Binomial}(n^{I},c_{as})$ clicks.
+Otherwise, $x>0$ and $n^{I}=x\cdot t_{s}$ impressions are delivered, yielding $n^{C}\big|n^{I},c_{as}\,\sim\mathrm{Binomial}(n^{I},c_{as})$ clicks.
 If $0\leq x\leq7$, then the next advertising choice for site $s$ occurs in week $w+1$; otherwise the next choice occurs in a later week, depending on the value of $x$ .
 The procedure repeats for each site, and then advances to the next week.
-Choices in subsequent weeks are informed by Bayesian updating on $\tilde{c}_{as}$ based on the cumulative number of impressions, $n^{I}$, and clicks, $n^{C}$, obtained from previous ad buys.
+Choices in subsequent weeks are informed by Bayesian updating on $\tilde{c}_{as}$ based on the cumulative number of impressions, $n_{asw}^{I}$, and clicks, $n_{asw}^{C}$, obtained from previous ad buys.